 Rent a room scheme

 Income from the letting, as residential accommodation, of a room in a person's principal private residence is exempt from tax where the gross annual rental income is not greater than EUR 14,000.
+In general, the relief does not apply to short-term lettings (28 days or less), although certain exceptions apply.

 The relief does not apply where the letting is between connected parties.